How much sleep do I need?

 - You forget things, and make bad decisions: Fatigue affects your mental capacity.
 If you’re up and about during a sleep cycle then your ability to remember things starts to slip, and patience can wear thin.

 - Your physical reactions slow down: When you’re tired, your body slows down in order to conserve energy.
-As a result, mundane tasks can become harder to carry out, while your reaction times take a nose dive.
+As a result, mundane tasks can become harder to carry out, while your reaction times take a nosedive.

 - Your appearance starts to suffer: Your skin won’t get revitalised, your eyes lose their sparkle and your immune system weakens.